A new Microscopic Model for $J/\psi$ Production in Heavy Ion Collisions

 \subsection{Operational summary}

 We come back now to the relation between the probability and the rate.
-Following Eq.\ref{eq:rho2bis}, the total probability that a $Q\bar Q$ pair, which has the coordinates $\{1,2\}$, forms a quarkonium state at time $t$ is given by a time integration of the rate (Eq.\ref{eq:rate})
+Following eq.~\ref{eq:rho2bis}, the total probability that a $Q\bar Q$ pair, which has the coordinates $\{1,2\}$, forms a quarkonium state at time $t$ is given by a time integration of the rate (eq.~\ref{eq:rate})

-with $\tilde t<t_{\rm hadr}$, the time when the QGP fully hadronizes. $P^{\rm prim}_{1,2}$ is the probability that at the moment of their creation the $Q\bar Q$ pair forms a quarkonium (see \cite{Song:2017phm}, as well as section V), $t_0$ is the time when the QGP is formed\footnote{Assuming for the interval $[0,t_0]$ no contribution to quarkonia production.}.
-The rate (Eq. \ref{eq:rate}) is treated in the Monte Carlo adopting the Remler method, leading to Eq.\ref{eq:gamma12MC}.
+with $\tilde t<t_{\rm hadr}$, the time when the QGP fully hadronizes. $P^{\rm prim}_{1,2}$ is the probability that at the moment of their creation the $Q\bar Q$ pair forms a quarkonium (see \cite{Song:2017phm}, as well as section V), $t_0$ is the time when the QGP is formed\footnote{Assuming no contribution to quarkonia production for the interval $[0,t_0]$.}.
+The rate (eq.~\ref{eq:rate}) is treated in a Monte Carlo approach, adopting the Remler method, leading to eq.~\ref{eq:gamma12MC}.
 The time integral of the rate thus accumulates the change of the probability that the $Q\bar Q$ pairs form a quarkonium caused by all collisions with plasma partons suffered either by the $Q$ or the $\bar Q$ during the time evolution until the time $\tilde{t}$.

-In the Remler formalism, equation (\ref{eq:Remlerform}), which refers only to a single $Q\bar Q$ pair, naturally extends to all $Q\bar Q$ pairs that are in the QGP at a given time $\tilde{t}$.
-Using Eq.\ref{eq:Gammaijk}, the later can be expressed by summing over all possible pair combination at a given time.
-As exhibited in Eq.\ref{eq:ratefullMC}, the total rate of quarkonium formation, the sum of the rate due to the scattering of the heavy quark and that of the heavy antiquark, at a given time can be expressed as
+In the Remler formalism, equation (\ref{eq:Remlerform}), which refers only to a single $Q\bar Q$ pair, naturally extends to many $Q\bar Q$ pairs that are in the QGP at a given time $\tilde{t}$.
+Using eq.~\ref{eq:Gammaijk}, the later can be expressed by summing over all possible pair combinations at a given time.
+As exhibited in eq.~\ref{eq:ratefullMC}, the total rate of quarkonium formation, the sum of the rate due to the scattering of the heavy quark and that of the heavy antiquark, at a given time can be expressed as

-In practice, this sum over the rates is performed in the numerical program according to Eq. \ref{eq:ratefullMC}.
+In practice, this sum over the rates is performed in the numerical program according to eq.~\ref{eq:ratefullMC}.